Public Safety & National Defense

 I will be a strong advocate for inclusion of vocational and workforce skill training in our high schools.
 Not all students should go to college, some do not want to, others do and never finish, leaving behind lost opportunity and mountains of debt.
 We must respect that students have interests or aptitude for enduring jobs that will provide a good living.
 I support making personal finance and what was once called home economics classes mandatory for all high school students.
 The class (like those offered to foster children) will teach budgeting, how to apply for a job, and loan repayment/debt management.

 I support low taxes and helping families lower the burden of student loans.
 I propose that we work with banks on finding a compromise that would allow interest-free loans while a student is in school.
 Under such a proposal there would be a cap on the number of years an individual can be enrolled in school so that we put an end to the endless debt cycle and the failed strategy of financing living costs for perpetual students.
 Employees are the greatest assets of our country’s business.
-If properly structured, I would support a tax policy that would provide incentives for business who would cover the cost of student loan costs for .
+If properly structured, I would support a tax policy that would provide incentives for businesses who would cover the cost of student loans for their employees.
 Additionally these employees would not pay taxes on the money granted for loan repayment.
 This is a win-win for employers and employees.

 Our immigration system needs to be reformed.
 I support expanding work visas and student visas that could be converted to green cards.
 Foreign students who come to America for graduate schools are often the top students in their classes.
 They obtain a valuable education and can contribute to our economy.
 Because we train them, they should be allowed to stay in the U.S. and be a great addition to our workforce.
 I support strong border enforcement and thorough screening of immigrants.
 We also have to reform the visa quota system assigned to each country.
 Historically, fewer people from Europe apply for visas to legally immigrate to the U.S. and visas go “unused” for those countries.
 Central America and Asian countries have more people who want to immigrate but the limitation on visas cause them to endure long wait times.
 As a result, residents from countries that have long wait times come to America illegally or overstay their tourist visas.